Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.2
+- Update the appearance of the scrollbar on Windows 11.
+- Bug fix: layout may break when the display scaling is not 100%.
+- Bug fix: tabs keep bouncing in some circumstances.

 Version 2.1.3.1
 - Bug fix: tabs keep bouncing in some spacial cases, typically happens when there are many pinned tabs.
 - `tabsUnderControlButtons` is forced to be `0` now when tab groups is enabled (`browser.tabs.groups.enabled` is `true`).